The baby name Brooks mixes a polished style with a outdoorsy, country vibe.

 Over the years, Brooks Brothers became synonymous with traditional, high-quality tailoring.
 Customers included Abraham Lincoln and Cary Grant.
 They provided much of the men’s clothing for Mad Men and the 2013 movie version of The Great Gatsby.
 References appear in literature and pop culture, from Anne Rice to Marvel Comics.

-And while the store may be struggling after a year of everyone sticking close to home, the legacy stands.
+And while times have changed, the legacy remains.
 It makes the baby name Brooks feel preppy and polished, a blue blazer and bow tie kind of name.

 The baby name Brooke caught on for girls in the 1960s.
 Credit originally to philanthropist Brooke Astor, but later to model-actor Brooke Shields.